awebfactory/shan/README.md

 npm start (or node index.js)
 ````

-In this repo I'm integrating my very own recipejs example with Matt Harrison's from his book Hapi.js In Action
+In this HapiJS based example I'm basing myself on my own ExpressJS based [recipejs example](https://github.com/victorkane/recipe-js) I've used several times in the past, it seems to be a popular example subject these days :)